-This Eclipse taking is taking us all to the very depths of our souls.
+This Solar Eclipse taking is taking us all to the very depths of our souls.
 What will surface will be different for everyone.
-It will be whatever needs to come up for healing and in my case it is PTSD due to childhood trauma.
+It will be whatever needs to come up for healing and in my case, it is Complex PTSD due to childhood trauma.

 There are no coincidences.
 In hindsight, writing about Tarot and Mental Health was part of what had to happen this week, as were the discussion that followed.
 Piscean/12th house issues all around and many are contributing greatly to the process of transformation and deeper surrender to the Divine… Or rather, we all contribute to each other’s process and progress.
 This eclipse is and isn’t about the individual – it is about rising together and doing the healing work we each need individually in order to rise as one.